Harsger/ROOTpostprocessing/README.txt

  low and high values define correlation-histogram range and which values are plotted in correlation-graph

+ if only one additional argument is given or if more optional arguments than specified are given plotting is omitted

  additional options in parameter-file (see plotter):
  FILE , HIST , AXIS , ROWS , COLUMNS , PIXELS